In this updated Wire review for 2022, we took a close look at the service to see if it’s worth your time.

 The service collects some information in logs, which they says they keep for 72 hours (maximum).
 What exactly they collect isn’t clear to me.
 According to a February 2018 report by the CrySP team at the University of Waterloo, Wire, “…does not attempt to hide metadata, other than the central server promising not to log very much information.”
 Additionally, according to the report, the process of authenticating the clients with the servers involves sending your unencrypted password to Wire, where it is hashed and compared to the stored, hashed version of the original password.

 A May 2017 article on Vice.com reported that Wire keeps an unencrypted list of everyone you have ever contacted using the service, along their email address or telephone number, for as long as your account exists.

 This isn’t surprising for a service that focuses on the corporate market rather than individual users.
 Corporate buyers want security against outside threats, but also want some level of visibility into who their users are communicating with and access to their accounts when needed.
 These issues mean that you need to have a certain level of trust in Wire to protect your metadata and password.

 Wire business features

-Paid Wire plans pack in a lot of features that aren’t available in Wire Personal:
+Paid Wire plans pack in a lot of features that aren’t available in the free version of Wire: